Elacim/deakin-uni/Physics/Concepts/Energies/Work and heat (Energy transfer).md

 Work units :: Joules, or $1N$/$m$

+What does $-$work represent? :: Work against a field How about $+$work? :: Work that happens by default, especially in regards to [[Electric potential]]

 Work represents the energy transferred into or out of a system.
 Work can increase or decrease the energy of a system.
 $\Delta E = \text{sum of energies} = \text{work } (W)$